lingvanex-mt/lingvanex-mt-go-pkg/README.md

 With Lingvanex, you can effortlessly translate both text and HTML pages, enhancing your global reach and communication capabilities.
 Explore the capabilities of the [Lingvanex Cloud API](https://lingvanex.com/en/translationapi/) and learn more about our [Secure On-Premise Machine Translation](https://lingvanex.com/).

 # How to get the authentication key
-Before using the Translate API go you need to create the [account](https://lingvanex.com/registration/) and then generate the API key at the bottom of the page.
+Before using the Translate API Go you need to create the [account](https://lingvanex.com/registration/) and then generate the API key at the bottom of the page.
 You must use this authorization key to authorize requests.

 # Installation
 You can install the library: